LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 methods (e.g. :ref:`methods_assertz_1` and :ref:`methods_retract_1`) that
 modify the predicate.

-Sending a :term:`message to self` implies :term:`dynamic binding` but there are often cases where :ref:`control_send_to_self_1` is misused to call an imported or inherited predicate that is never going to be redefined in a descendant.
+Sending a :term:`message to self` implies :term:`dynamic binding`, but there are often cases where :ref:`control_send_to_self_1` is misused to call an imported or inherited predicate that is never going to be redefined in a descendant.
 In these cases, a :term:`super call`,